balacoon/learn_to_pronounce/docs/source/index.rst

 ==================

 Package packs pronunciation lexicon and builds pronunciation generation models that are put into addon.
-Addon can be used with `balacoon_pronunciation_generation` tool from Balacoon.
+Addon can be used with `balacoon_frontend` tool from Balacoon.

 .. toctree::